aws-amplify/docs/ios/pubsub.md

 When used with `AWSIoTDataManager`, PubSub is capable of signing request according to [Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html).

-To use in your app, import the following namespace:
+To use in your app, import the following:

 ```swift
 import AWSIoT